Takashiidobe/notes/src/books/designing-data-intensive-applications/data-models-and-query-languages.md

 ### The Object-Relational Mismatch

-Since we code primarily in object oriented languages, there\'s a mismatch between SQL and how ORMs are used.
+Since we code primarily in object oriented languages, there's a mismatch between SQL and how ORMs are used.

 Compare a data model that uses JSON vs one that uses normalized tables.